 - Like the mutations in vanilla Minecraft, there is a small chance an allele may be chosen randomly instead of inherited from the parents (by default 1/10,000 per allele)

 - Peaceful creatures and villagers can also ride the horses.
-Mount/dismount them using Ctrl + right click. (new in version 1.5.0) - This feature is now available for Minecraft 1.17 as a separate mod, Ride Along
+Mount/dismount them using Ctrl + right click. (new in version 1.5.0) - Starting with Minecraft 1.17, this feature was moved to a separate mod, Ride Along

 - Horses spawned in village pens have a small chance to start off tamed and saddled (since version 1.2.5)

 - Netherite horse armor (for Minecraft 1.16.3+ only)

 Opt-in features, not included by default but edit the config if you want them (see here for how, if multiplayer make sure client and server configs match):